 In the 1960s, Fareham wanted to grow fast.
 While there was a green belt zone around the north side of the town, it excluded the Maylings Farm estate, which was ripe to be filled in with houses, shops and a primary school.

-The original Maylings Farm was at the junction of Maylings Farm Road and Miller Drive, near the Jolly Miller pub.
+The original Maylings Farm was at the junction of Maylings Farm Road and Miller Drive, near today's Jolly Miller pub.
 The open fields were used to store cattle which would be taken to the market.
 A circus was held here in 1954.

 Two streams ran across the fields, meeting in the middle and heading under the railway station.
 Allotments gardens and the recreation ground were at the south end.